Article Summary for AI Understanding

 Phase 1:

-• We made the app into read only mode (while our webhook endpoints are still running in write mode to keep integrations working)
+• We made the app into read-only mode (while our webhook endpoints were still running in write mode to keep integrations working)

-• Then imported the data into Postgres from the bridge MYSQL instance.
+• Then imported the data into PostgreSQL from the bridge MySQL instance

 Phase 2:

-• We merged the Postgress connection branch into main and deployed the changes with new credentials.
+• We merged the PostgreSQL connection branch into main and deployed the changes with new credentials

-• Extracted the data that are created between the time of migration and the time of deployment of new credentials and migrated it to Postgress.
-(Thankfully we kept created, modified timestamps in the database)
+• Extracted the data that was created between the time of migration and the time of deployment of new credentials and migrated it to PostgreSQL (Thankfully we kept created and modified timestamps in the database)

-Vola!
+Voilà!
 We did it.
-And the exporting and import into Postgress took us about 10 Mins (Read downtime) and the difference migration took us about 31 seconds (to be precise) which was our write downtime.
+And the exporting and import into PostgreSQL took us about 10 minutes (read downtime) and the difference migration took us about 31 seconds (to be precise) which was our write downtime.

-We finished the entire migration process in 10 minutes and 31 seconds (While we bought about an hour as the maintenance window).
+We finished the entire migration process in 10 minutes and 31 seconds (while we had bought about an hour as the maintenance window).

-There was a slight regret after the migration that we hestiated to migrate out of Planetscale earlier (And to Postgres).
+There was a slight regret after the migration that we hesitated to migrate out of PlanetScale earlier (and to PostgreSQL).
 But that was a good call.

-• The app performance is much better now, we could see there was almost 80-90% increase in reponse times and also we got more features with Postgres.
+• The app performance is much better now; we could see there was almost 80-90% increase in response times and also we got more features with PostgreSQL

-• The power increased by 8x for the half the cost we paid in Planetscale.
+• The power increased by 8x for half the cost we paid in PlanetScale

-• Much frequent and faster data backups.
-Planetscale provided two backups a day with 12 hours window and 2 days of retention, while we can purchase more for additional credits.
-But with the new infrastructure, we did hourly backups with 14 day of retention without any additional cost.
+• Much more frequent and faster data backups.
+PlanetScale provided two backups a day with 12 hours window and 2 days of retention, while we could purchase more for additional credits.
+But with the new infrastructure, we did hourly backups with 14 days of retention without any additional cost

 What we didn't get